Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Review and summary

-To endeavour to prove this conjecture may seem a fanciful task, given that the kinetic limit derivation of an analogue of Theorem~\ref{thmo} is yet to be attempted.
-However, the authors advance a case for the conjecture by rigorously analysing the system at equilibrium.
-The modified microscopic models $\PP_N$ have mechanisms for both coagulation of pairs of particles, and fragmentation of particles into pairs; and these mechanisms have been chosen so that the film of coagulation event when played in reverse shows the fragmentation event.
-Thus, the equilibrium measures of the laws $\PP_N$ may be explicitly identified: under them, the distribution of particles of any given mass is simply a Poisson process (of some constant intensity determined by the mass), with the particle cloud of particles of differing mass being independent.
+Proving this conjecture is likely to be a demanding task, probably much more difficult than that of adapting existing techniques to carry out the kinetic limit derivation of an analogue of Theorem~\ref{thmo}.
+(The reason for the added difficulty is essentially that the rate of decay to zero of the various error terms in the microscopic counterpart to the weak PDE solution must be shown to converge to zero at a sufficiently fast rate.)
+Despite this degree of difficulty, the authors of~\cite{RanjbarRezak} advance a case for the conjecture by rigorously analysing the system at equilibrium.
+The modified microscopic models~$\PP_N$ have mechanisms for both coagulation of pairs of particles, and fragmentation of particles into pairs; and these mechanisms have been chosen so that the film of the coagulation event when played in reverse shows the fragmentation event.
+Thus, the equilibrium measures of the laws $\PP_N$ may be explicitly identified: under them, the distribution of particles of any given mass is simply a Poisson process (of some constant intensity determined by the mass), with the clouds of particles of distinct masses being independent.
 In \cite[Theorem 3.1]{RanjbarRezak}, the conjecture of convergence to the Ornstein-Uhlenbeck process mentioned above is proved for the system at these equilibria.
 The proof requires an understanding of the relation between microscopic and macroscopic interaction propensities which extends~(\ref{recptwod}) to treat fragmentation but also involves an unexpected interaction with the free motion dynamics.
-Note, however, that one subtlety which we have emphasised is absent: the microscopic repulsion effect, elucidated in Section~\ref{s.torus} and reflected in the formula~(\ref{recp}), is no longer present, because the microscopic system at equilibrium is a union of independent Poisson processes.